 Cleaning your dog’s face is as simple as using a baby wipe or warm washcloth.
 If you notice redness or bumps in between the skin folds, schedule an appointment with your veterinarian as soon as possible.

 Does your dog get goop around their eyes?
 While certain dogs are more prone to eye goop, too much can be a sign of conjunctivitis.
 Call your vet immediately if your dog suddenly has more discharge than usual.
 Use a warm washcloth to soften hardened goop, before gently removing it with a flea comb.

 You should bathe your dog at least once a month.
 Washing your dog too frequently can dry out their skin.
 If your dog loves playing outside, use dry shampoos or doggie towelettes in between baths.
 That way, you can keep your dog’s coat clean of allergens, dirt, and other debris.
 Dog cleaning will also help your pet smell better.

 Thinking of scheduling a dog haircut?
 Your pet may benefit from a dog haircut if they have matted fur that can’t be brushed out.
 Our dog grooming service also includes haircuts for show dogs so they fit the coat standards for their breed.

-Our Okemos dog groomers work hard to make sure your dog looks and feels their best.
+Our East Lansing dog groomers work hard to make sure your dog looks and feels their best.
 We also offer services for doggy daycare and dog boarding for when you need to go to work or take a trip.
-To schedule dog grooming, call Dog Gone Fun today at (517) 657-4300.
+Call Dog Gone Fun today at (517) 657-4300 to schedule a dog grooming.